QwilApp/gasofo/README.md

 The type hinting is optional as far as Gasofo is concerned, but we encourage using it.
 These ports are only wired to concrete implementation at run-time, so the type hints is the only reliable way for your IDE infer the type of the arguments and return values.
 That extra effort is worth it!

+_**Notes on code navigation in PyCharm:** The usual 'Find Usages' and 'Go To Declaration' features would work as usual but this will only allow you to jump between the deps usage and the stubs methods in the NeedsInterface class.
+The provider implementation is not statically associated hence not discoverable by PyCharm.
+The easiest way to locate a matching provider port would be to use the 'Go to Symbol' feature (Navigate > Symbol) will find all definitions of a symbol.
+We recommended creating a custom keymap shortcut for this -- I use super+mouse right click which allows me to quicky click on any deps or needs stub and locate other definitions.'_

 ### Using `@provides_with`